bennettmcelwee/Search-Meter/readme.txt

 = Blocks: Popular and Recent Searches =

-The Popular Searches block displays a list of the most popular successful search terms on your blog during the last 30 days.
+The Popular Searches block displays a list of the most popular successful search terms on your site during the last 30 days.
 The Recent Searches block displays a simple list of the most recent successful search terms.
 In both cases, the search terms in the lists are hyperlinked to the actual search results; readers can click the search term to show the results for that search.
 For each block you can configure the text colour and size, the title, and the maximum number of searches to display.

 To add these blocks to your page, log in to WordPress, then go to the page you want to add them to.
 Click Edit Site to go to the page editor.
 You can add a block, and you'll be able to add the Popular Searches and Recent Searches blocks, and customize them as you wish.

-The blocks only display successful searches, so they will only display words that actually appear in your blog.
+The blocks only display successful searches, so they will only display words that actually appear in your site.
 If you still want to prevent some of these words appearing in the blocks, you can add search filter words in the Search Meter settings page.

 The title will be a standard size and the same colour as the rest of the block.
 If you want its appearance to be different, you can leave it blank to omit it.
 Then you can just add a Heading block above the Search Meter block, and configure it however you like.